jundalisay/superb/content/en/research/einstein/relativity/section-05.md

-+++
+---
+title: "Relativity and the Addition Of Velocities In Classical Mechanics"
+heading: "Section 5"
+date: 2022-04-22
-title=  "Relativity and the Addition Of Velocities In Classical Mechanics" heading=  "Section 5" description=  "The principle of relativity must therefore apply with great accuracy in mechanics since a broad, general principle that holds with exactness in one domain of phenomena should also be valid for another" image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-04" linkbtext=  "section-04" linkf=  "/research/einstein/relativity/section-06" linkftext=  "section-06"
+description: "The principle of relativity must therefore apply with great accuracy in mechanics since a broad, general principle that holds with exactness in one domain of phenomena should also be valid for another"
-+++
+image: "/covers/rel.jpg"
+---

 Assume a railway carriage travelling uniformly, as a 'uniform translation':